Intent Laundering: AI Safety Datasets Are Not What They Seem: Empirical Motivation

 \subsection{Data Duplication}

-The excessive use of triggering cues not only creates unrealistic data points but also suggests overlap in sentence structure and malicious intent across data points.
+The excessive use of triggering cues not only creates unrealistic data points but also suggests overlap in sentence structure and malicious intent across them.
 To investigate this, we conduct a pairwise similarity check between data points within each dataset.
 We use similarity thresholds ranging from 0.7 to 0.99.
 For a given threshold, data points that do not meet the similarity threshold with any other data point are labeled as \textit{unique}, while those that meet the threshold with at least one other data point are labeled as \textit{duplicated} and grouped to represent a single data point.
-As there is no universally accepted threshold for high similarity---particularly for datasets with data points from a single context---we use the GSM8K dataset \citep{cobbe2021training}, a widely used non-safety dataset, as a baseline.
-For a fair comparison, we subsample GSM8K to match the size of each safety dataset.
+Since there is no universally accepted threshold for high similarity---particularly for datasets with data points from a single context---we use the GSM8K dataset \citep{cobbe2021training}, a widely used non-safety dataset, as a \textit{lenient baseline}.
+This choice is deliberately lenient because the data points in this dataset are not expected to be out-of-distribution or well-crafted, setting a low bar that favors safety datasets in comparison.
+We subsample the GSM8K dataset to match the size of each safety dataset.

 Figure~\ref{fig:similarity-threshold-figures} presents the results of our similarity analysis.
 The first key finding is that over 45\% of data points in AdvBench are near-identical at a 0.95 similarity threshold.
 More notably, over 11\% are (almost) exact copies at a 0.99 threshold.
-These numbers are unusually high for a safety dataset with only 520 data points---especially one intended to reflect out-of-distribution and well-crafted attacks.
+These numbers are unusually high for a safety dataset with only 520 data points, especially one intended to reflect out-of-distribution and well-crafted attacks.